pag-iiitd/DocDependency/scripts/RQ2_scripts/README.md

 ## Getting functions where only documentation was changed (using filter_database.py):
 1. Open a terminal in the 'project_folder'
     >(Assuming filter_database.py and "<project_name>_changedFunctions.json" exist in this directory)
-3. Run the python script using command
+2. Run the python script using command
     `> python filter_database.py <project_name>`
+    For example for gson project use command
+    `> python filter_database.py gson`
-4. This script will create a file named **<project_name>_changedFunctionsFiltered.json**.
+3. This script will create a file named **<project_name>_changedFunctionsFiltered.json**.
 This file contains all the functions for which only documentation was changed in the commit.

 ## Examples
  1. [Glide](https://github.com/pag-iiitd/DocDependency/tree/master/scripts/RQ2_exmples/glide_examples)